Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Introduction

-The present paper is organized as follows: In Section \ref{sec:asymp} we introduce the $k$-monotonicity sample statistic and investigate its asymptotic behaviour.
-Next, we introduce three different approaches to approximate the limiting distribution.
-Those approximations are based on data-driven procedures for knot selection.
-Sections \ref{sec:mono} and \ref{sec:conv} are devoted to monotonicity and convexity tests.
-In particular, we discuss two different testing approaches: The first one relies solely on the sample statistics introduced in Section \ref{sec:asymp} and is an application of the results obtained there to $k =1, 2$.
-The second testing approach is based on the $\ell_2$-distance between the raw empirical estimator and a shape-constrained version thereof.
-In Section \ref{sec:num} we present the results of an extensive Monte Carlo simulation study that we conducted to assess the finite sample performance of the proposed tests.
-To highlight the practical use of the methods, we employed the testing procedures in some real data applications.
-Section \ref{sec:conc} offers some concluding remarks.
-In the Appendix we provide details regarding the bootstrap procedure and why it cannot be used to approximate the limiting distribution of the testing statistic based on the empirical measure.
+The present paper is organised as follows: In Section \ref{sec:asymp} we introduce $k$-monotonicity sample statistics and investigate their asymptotic behaviour.
+In Section \ref{sec:tests} we construct a test for $k$-monotonicity and discuss its calibration, which is ensured by employing a general data-driven procedure which allows us to consistently select the unknown knots of the true p.m.f.\ In the same section, we present an estimation method to select the largest $k$-monotonicity parameter and show that the probability that the resulting estimator and the true parameter are different is smaller than the nominal level of the test.
+Section \ref{sec:mono-conv} is devoted to the important constraints of monotonicity and convexity.
+Besides the tests constructed in Section \ref{sec:asymp}, we present a second testing approach based on the $\ell_2$-distance between the raw empirical estimator and a shape-constrained version thereof.
+In Section \ref{sec:num} we show the results of an extensive Monte Carlo simulation study that we conducted to validate the theoretical results and assess the finite sample performance of the proposed tests by comparing them with other testing procedures.
+To highlight the practical use of the proposed methods, we implemented them on several real datasets.
+Section \ref{sec:proofs} presents the proofs of the theoretical results.
+In the Appendix, we provide some additional experiments, derivations, and details regarding why bootstrap resampling cannot be used to approximate the limiting distribution of the test statistic based on the empirical measure.